 Stock medicines are those commonly prescribed for patients who require supervised (not in-possession) drug administration.
-Ward/Wing stocks are retained on the ward/wing regardless of whether they are currently prescribed for any patient.
+Wing/department stocks are retained on the wing/department regardless of whether they are currently prescribed for any patient.
 Stock medications are replenished via a top-up service by pharmacy.
-If stock medicines are required within this period, a designated nurse may request items by completing a stock requisition book interim order.
+If stock medicines are required within this period, a designated nurse may request items by completing a stock requisition book interim order or requesting via S1 task to Pharmacy.

 Non-stock medicines are those which are uncommonly prescribed for patients on supervised (not in-possession) electronic prescriptions.
 Non-stock medicines are ordered in conjunction with the electronic medication chart and are dispensed as temporary named patient "non-stock".
 Pharmacy will supply medication when they are newly prescribed and clinically screened for suitability.
 In general, the supply of medication will be for the duration of the prescription.
 Where a 3 month prescription is used, a supply will be managed on a monthly basis by pharmacy.
-The wing/ward should not retain non-stock for longer than necessary.
+The wing/department should not retain non-stock for longer than necessary.